 A. Blood thinners can reduce your risk by as much as 50-60%.

-Q. Are there any alternatives to the blood thinner, warfarin?
+Q. Are there any alternatives for warfarin?

 Q. Are any other treatments available?

-Q. What is the left atrial appendage, and what does it do?
+Q. What is the left atrial appendage?

-Q. What type of anesthesia is required?
+Q. What type of anesthesia is used?

 Q. Is the Watchman™ device FDA approved?